A focus on renewable energy

 Becoming a Bright Network member is free and easy – sign up to get exclusive access to jobs, events, networking opportunities, advice and more.

-As the government works towards its target of sourcing 15% of energy from renewable sources by 2020, it’s pouring billions of pounds into sustainable energy production to meet growing demands for eco-friendly gas and electricity.
+As the government works towards its plan for achieving clean power by 2030, it’s pouring billions of pounds into sustainable energy production to meet growing demands for eco-friendly gas and electricity.

-Powering these wind, solar, hydroelectric and biomass plants are a brigade of professionals who plan, design, manufacturer and install new technology, as well as consultants, solicitors, sales and marketing experts pushing this frontier forward.
+Powering these wind, solar, hydroelectric and biomass plants are a brigade of professionals who plan, design, manufacture and install new technology, as well as the consultants, solicitors, and sales and marketing experts needed to push this sector forward.

 What makes this market unique?

-Fossil fuels have long dominated the UK energy market but, as finite resources, there’s always been a time bomb on energy sources like coal and oil.
-By nature, renewable energy has unlimited potential; as our understanding of renewables deepens, along with investment into the sector, career opportunities are rife in renewable energy.
+Fossil fuels have long dominated the UK energy market but, as they’re finite resources, there’s always been a time limit on energy sources like coal and oil.
+By its nature, renewable energy has unlimited potential; as our understanding of renewables deepens, along with investment into the sector, renewable energy industry jobs are abundant.

 As a graduate entering the market today, you’ll be joining the front line of engineers, planners, consultants and managers working for the future, influencing the infrastructure of the next generation of energy.
-This makes it an indelibly attractive career path for graduates interested in gas and electricity.
+This makes careers in this industry an increasingly attractive option for graduates interested in gas and electricity.

 Roles in renewable energy

 Ambitious projects require ambitious individuals, leaving scope for graduates from a variety of backgrounds to enter the industry.
-Here are a few popular roles:
+Here are a few popular sustainable energy careers:

-• Analyst: The impact of renewable energy on climate change, as well as its ability to meet the demands of the UK market, are just some focuses of an analyst.
+- Analyst.
+The impact of renewable energy on climate change, as well as its ability to meet the demands of the UK market, is just one focus of an analyst.

 Finding the role for you

-The route you take in renewable energy will depend on your interests, experience and qualifications.
-While a biomass engineering graduate might naturally slip into employment, the sector also attracts talent in marketing, PR, sales, management and more.
+The route you take in your renewable energy career will depend on your interests, experience and qualifications.
+While a biomass engineering graduate will have a direct route into a sustainability role, the sector also attracts talent in marketing, PR, sales, management and more.

 You only need to start exploring the graduate schemes and job opportunities in energy to realise just how diverse the sector is.
 Once that’s accomplished, you can narrow down your options to find a role that’s just right.